 - to comply with our legal obligations, resolve any disputes that we may have with any of our users, and enforce our agreements with third parties; and

 To whom do we disclose your personal information?

-- your lawyer as part of our 1-Click Disclosure service with your written authorisation, this is made available via our disclosure platform which is provided by Adieu AI Pty Ltd (ABN 77 609 885 216) – note that we handle tax file number information in accordance with The Privacy (Tax File Number) Rule 2015 (TFN Rule) made under section 17 of the Privacy Act 1988 (Privacy Act);
+- your lawyer as part of our 1-Click Disclosure service with your written authorisation, this is made available via our disclosure platform, under licence from Adieu AI Pty Ltd (ABN 77 609 885 216).
+The terms of our licence extend to you as our client, and any party to whom you wish to provide access, including your lawyer and other parties to whom your lawyer may grant access.
+Note that we handle tax file number information in accordance with The Privacy (Tax File Number) Rule 2015 (TFN Rule) made under section 17 of the Privacy Act 1988 (Privacy Act);

 - our employees and related bodies corporate;